 The most commonly used sensor uses a Zirconia element, producing a voltage when a difference in oxygen content is seen between the two electrodes.
 This signal is then sent to the Electronic Control Module (ECM) and the mixture is adjusted accordingly.

 Titania is also used in the manufacturer of another type of lambda sensor that offers a faster switching time than the more common Zirconia sensor.

-The Titania oxygen sensor differs from the Zirconia sensor in the fact that it is incapable of producing its own output voltage and is therefore reliant upon a 5 volt supply from the vehicle's ECM.
-The reference voltage is altered according to the engine's air fuel ratio, with a lean mixture returning a voltage as low as 0.4 volt to a rich mixture producing a voltage in the region of 4.0 volts.
+The Titania oxygen sensor differs from the Zirconia sensor in the fact that it is incapable of producing its own output voltage and is therefore reliant upon a 5 volt supply from the ECM.
+The reference voltage is altered according to the engine air fuel ratio, with a lean mixture returning a voltage as low as 0.4 V to a rich mixture producing a voltage in the region of 4.0 V.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.